Rendering

 Build a VisualElement

-Given any instance of IElement, you can call the BuildVisualElement() method to convert it to a VisualElement.
+Given any instance of IElement or Component, you can call the BuildVisualElement() method to convert it to a VisualElement.
 This is the most flexible way of using ELEMENTS.
 The resulting VisualElement can be inserted into your in-game or editor UI wherever you would like.

 public class CustomUI : MonoBehaviour